Who is the author?

 Studies and early involvement in archaeology

-In 2008, he moved to the UK and started his MA degree in Ceramic and Lithic Analysis for Archaeologists at the University of Southampton.
+IIn 2008, he moved to the UK and started his MA degree in Ceramic and Lithic Analysis for Archaeologists at the University of Southampton.
 There, he was trained in the analysis of excavated pottery and worked stone; ceramic petrography, thin section analysis and interpretation; archaeological illustration; theoretical approaches in the analysis of ceramics and lithics in context; analysis and practical training in large ceramic and lithic assemblages, coming from a variety of archaeological contexts and cultural groups; recording methods; data analysis, presentation and publication; use of advanced archaeological software; and statistics.
-During his spare time he attended modules in Osteoarchaeology (Advanced Human Skeletal Studies and Bones in Context), and Maritime Archaeology (Ancient Mediterranean Seafaring).
-He graduated his course in September 2009 after submitting his MA dissertation under the title “An Investigation of Ceramic Production in Meroitic Lower Nubia during the Period of Roman Occupation in Qasr Ibrim”.
+During his spare time, he attended modules in Osteoarchaeology (Advanced Human Skeletal Studies and Bones in Context) and Maritime Archaeology (Ancient Mediterranean Seafaring).
+He graduated from his course in September 2009 after submitting his MA dissertation under the title “An Investigation of Ceramic Production in Meroitic Lower Nubia during the Period of Roman Occupation in Qasr Ibrim”.

 Academic research and international projects

-Ioannis' PhD project was self-founded through personal hard work, while part of his tuition fees were covered by a bursary from the Greek Archaeological Committee UK.
+Ioannis’s PhD project was self-founded through personal hard work, while part of his tuition fees were covered by a bursary from the Greek Archaeological Committee UK.
 During his stay at Cardiff, he was employed in a number of part-time jobs offered by his Institution.
-More specifically, in 2010 he worked for the International Students Office, and between 2013 and 2016, he was simultaneously employed by the library services and the invigilation team.
-During his last two years of work for the Invigilation Office, he was promoted to Senior Invigilator Supervisor.
+More specifically, in 2010, he worked for the International Students Office, and between 2013 and 2016, he was simultaneously employed by the library services and the invigilation team.
+During his last two years with the Invigilation Office, he was promoted to Senior Invigilator Supervisor.
 When not in Wales, Ioannis continued being involved in international archaeological projects.
 In 2011, he conducted ethnographic research on contemporary Cappadocian pottery production at Avanos, Turkey.
 In 2012, he worked as a ceramics specialist in Egypt, and more specifically at the Bubastis excavation, conducted jointly by the Universities of Potsdam and Würzburg, and the Tuna el-Gebel excavation, conducted by the University of Munich.

 Recent years